-> Dentures are removable sets of teeth that can be placed in the upper jaw, lower jaw, or both jaws.
-Today’s dentures are far more comfortable and attractive than those of yesteryear.
+Dentures are removable sets of teeth that can be placed in the upper jaw, lower jaw or both jaws.
+Today’s dentures are much more comfortable and attractive than those of yesteryear.

-Dental implants have been widely used in dentistry for over 30 years, and with each passing year, the materials and techniques seem to continue to improve.
+Dental implants have been widely used in dentistry for decades, and with each passing year, the materials and techniques continue to improve.
 Dental implants are posts that are imbedded into your jawbone, to which replacement teeth (crowns) are attached.
-Implants are permanent fixtures, which can last decades with proper care and good dental hygiene.
+Implants are permanent fixtures, which can last for decades with proper care and good dental hygiene.

-The major advantages to dental implants (as compared to dentures) include:
+The main advantages to dental implants (as compared to dentures) include:

 •appearance – they look more natural